Notes on typing JSON.

 · 5 min read

 A field that is always "customer" is not a string.
 It is a discriminant.
-Widening it to string removes the reason the type existed.
+The tool gives you string anyway, on purpose.
+Here is why every alternative is worse, and where the lie actually lives.

 Zod vs types: when the runtime cost earns its keep